Germany's Merkel cautions ally Israel on settlements

 Palestinians say the new settlements on land they seek for their state could bisect the West Bank and cut them off from Jerusalem, their would-be capital.

-"We in Germany believe the work on a two-state solution must be continued ...
-We must keep trying to come to negotiations and one-sided moves should be avoided," Merkel added.

-Netanyahu, who had told German newspaper Die Welt he was disappointed that Germany had abstained in the U.N. vote rather than vote with Israel, brushed aside the issue of settlements.
+Netanyahu told a German newspaper he was disappointed that Germany had abstained in the U.N. vote.
+But on Thursday he said he had no doubt that Berlin was committed to Israel's wellbeing.

-He told Merkel he had no doubt whatsoever of her commitment to the security and well-being of the Jewish state and criticised what he called a misconception in Europe that settlement-building was preventing peace.
+He said he still believed he had support from Europe, even after the European Union and several of its member states summoned their Israeli envoys to protest at the settlement plan.

-"I don't think we have lost Europe," he said.
-"There is obviously a difference of view in Europe, on the issue of settlements ... it is not the root cause of our conflict."
+"I don't think we have lost Europe," Netanyahu said.
+"But there is obviously a difference of view in Europe on the issue of the settlements."

-Disagreement over settlement building has tested relations behind the scenes between Germany and Israel for several years.

-Netanyahu said he remained committed to a two-state solution and was willing to hold negotiations with the Palestinians.

 MOSCOW Russia's combative ambassador to the United Nations, Vitaly Churkin, died suddenly in New York on Monday after being taken ill at work, the Russian Foreign Ministry said.